JTODR/ISE-Web-Crawler/README.md

 ### Project Description

 This web crawler will crawl the Irish Stock Exchange (ISE) website getting share price info for each company.
-The historical data is (not yet implemented) pulled from each company's share price web page.
+The historical share price data is pulled from each company's share price web page.
 A graph is (not yet implemented) created of the company's share prices for that historical period.